 Traveling is nothing more than moving yourself, Joe says.
 From one place to another: from the North Island to Kiritimati for example.
 But also moving yourself from one thing to another: from life as a sailor to life as an artist, for example.
 Or move yourself in one and in the other: in the fate of the 3269 co-passengers of the Motor ship Noordereiland for example.
 Because one thing is certain: one day the largest ship in the world will leave and go offshore.
 And then we desperately need each other and each other's talents - so let the dress rehearsal begin today.

-Joe is inspired by the surrealism of René Magritte (whose mother chose death by throwing himself blindfolded into the Sambre), by the infernal machines of artist Panamarenko (the pseudonym is a combination of 'Pan American Airlines & Company'), the visionary Wilhelm Reich (who built a rain machine and saw sex as part of the ecosystem), and by saxophonist Pharoah Sanders (who regards imagination and endurance as the most important fuels on earth).
-Love drove him ashore (as a sailor, in 1972, Joe fell in love with the niece of the manager of the Baby Doll Bar on the North Island).
-And art offered him a context in which he could reconcile with his journey from Paal to Pala.
-In front of us, in this book - designed as a cabin trunk, is his stirring rod.
-Let it also be a talisman for us, because Where are we from / What are we? / Where are we going?
+Joe is inspired by the surrealism of René Magritte (whose mother chose death by throwing herself blindfolded into the Sambre), by the hellish machines of artist Panamarenko (the pseudonym is a combination of 'Pan American Airlines & Company'), by the visionary Wilhelm Reich (who built a rain machine and saw sex as part of the ecosystem), and by saxophonist Pharoah Sanders (who considers imagination and stamina as the most important fuels on Earth).
+Love drove him ashore (as a sailor Joe fell in love with the niece of the owner of the Baby Doll Bar on the North Island in 1972).
+And art provided him with a context in which to reconcile his journey from Paal to Pala.
+In front of us, in this book - designed like a trunk, is his stirrer.
+Let it be a talisman for us too, because Where are we from / What are we? / Where are we going?